esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 💡 Assistive technologies (AT) can navigate by collections of semantic elements. 💡

 ### Text alternatives 🙏
+> Graphic
 > Every purposeful image you use on a website needs to include meaningful alt text. - Marcy Sutton

 Marcy recommends [W3C's alt decision tree](https://www.w3.org/WAI/tutorials/images/decision-tree/) if you need to figure out what to write in the alt attribute of your image.

 Streaming video & audio content have additional considerations which are required:
-- Captions as an alternative to spoken word
+- **Captions** as an alternative to spoken word
-- Audio descriptions that describes what's on screen beyond the dialogue (some shows on Netflix have this)
+- **Audio descriptions** that describes what's on screen beyond the dialogue (some shows on Netflix have this)

-Live sign language is also a text alternative.
+**Live sign language** is also a text alternative.

 ## Useful resources

 TODO: Add useful links from each lesson here.
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTYxNTU5MzYzNCwtOTgxMTgxNjc2LC05ND
+eyJoaXN0b3J5IjpbMTQ0Nzg2NTg5OCwtOTgxMTgxNjc2LC05ND
 g3MzczMjMsMjAxODUwMTEzNywyODU1MjY0MDEsMzI0ODQyMjY0
 LC0xMDgzMDM1ODAyLDEyNjAxNjkzODNdfQ==
 -->